 CBD may cause a selective and potent inhibition of these breast cancer cell growth.
 The number of cancer cell lines like the estrogen receptor-positive and ER-negative cell lines remains sensitive to CBD’s antiproliferative effects.
-Therefore, CBD interferes with the cell cycle progression.
+Therefore, CBD interferes with cell cycle progression.

 It causes the cancerous cells to rest in the GO stage.
-Research showed that in the CBD-treated cancer cells, an intricate interplay between autophagy and apoptosis exists.
+Research showed that in CBD-treated cancer cells, an intricate interplay between autophagy and apoptosis exists.
 CBD induces cell death and autophagy under oxidative stress conditions.

 In the case of both the ER-negative and ER-positive cancerous cells, CBD helps to activate the intrinsic apoptotic pathway by altering the potential of the mitochondrial membrane and releasing the cytochrome C from the mitochondria.